- #Mobile app development

 Such MVP can display a user’s location on the map, send information to the server, and notify you of approaching certain objects.

 How much does it cost?

 The cost of an application is determined by the number of integrated features and hours spent.
-Each project is unique and has its price and time frames, but we have prepared an estimate that will help anyone understand how much the GPS location app development may cost done on a turnkey basis.
+Each project is unique and has its price and time frames, but we have prepared an estimate that will help anyone understand the price to make an Android app that uses GPS or its iOS alternative on a turnkey basis.

 Creating a full project will require an increase in the development team and additional features that are designed for more comprehensive use of geolocation, such as:

 - Bilateral location sharing with friends.

 The business analysis may take 25 hours and over if you have a clear picture of the project’s specifics.
 Together with 15+ hours of technical specification, it is a theoretical foundation of the work, without which successful location-based application development is impossible.
 Business analysis helps scrupulously gather your requirements and translate your idea into a software solution.
 On its basis, a rough and detailed estimation is prepared to provide you with a full understanding of the time and cost needed for the project.

 UI (45-50 hours for MVP and 80-90 for a full project) is essential for building location-based apps because most of such products information is visual, so the simplicity and convenience of the design will directly affect the convenience of user orientation.
 Android GPS app development and iOS location-based software development will take from 80 to 120 hours for MVP with the most basic features, and from 120 hours for a full project with a broad functional palette.
 The QA department may take quite much time to test the error-free operation of the app — from 90 hours for each platform.

 |iOS/Android development||80—120 for each platform||120—160 for each platform|

 Special attention should be paid to the backend that includes a database (NoSQL ones: MongoDB or CouchDB), admin panel (HTML with CSS), and Node.JS for push-notifications support.